Bypass navigation bar

 Footer navigation bar

 Joel Salatin is a masterful speaker whose humor and positive energy guarantee a rewarding course.
-Joel takes us through his entire family farm operation from the production of pastured poultry (eggs, broilers, turkeys), salad bar beef, pigaerator pork, forage-based rabbits and forestry products through to the relationship marketing approach his family business has developed that has made Polyface Farm the internationally recognized and strictly local farm it is today.
-The lectures and workshops help the homeowner, food gardener, farmer, rancher, land owner and landscape professional get more value from their practice.
+In this all-day workshop, Joel takes us through his entire family farm operation from the production of pastured poultry (eggs, broilers, turkeys), salad bar beef, pigaerator pork, forage-based rabbits and forestry products through to the relationship marketing approach his family business has developed that has made Polyface Farm the internationally recognized and strictly local farm it is today.
+The presentation and workshop help the homeowner, food gardener, farmer, rancher, land owner and landscape professional get more value from their practice.
+Learn more about Joel Salatin.